find

 Conclusion

-is a versatile tool for searching files and directories based on various criteria.
+find is a versatile tool for searching files and directories based on various criteria.
 Understanding its options and expressions allows for efficient and powerful file searching and manipulation directly from the command line.